 Emergency funds are essential for everyone, but many people don’t know where to start.
 Ideally, your emergency fund should be able to cover at least 3-6 months worth of living expenses.
 However, the idea of having thousands of dollars set aside “just in case” is an expensive and daunting thought, and it can be very tempting to spend.

 People may defend their lack of an emergency fund by saying they can’t afford to sift out several thousand dollars into a separate savings account.
 Others may say that there are more important things they need to spend money on, such as car repairs, credit card bills, and other products and services.
 While these things may be true for some people, you don't want to find yourself in a situation where you can't pay your monthly living expenses.
 Here's one easy way to start an emergency fund.

 Think about it, how often do you spend at least $7 a day?
 At first the idea of setting aside $7 a day may seem like a tedious task, but think about it like this.
 Whether it’s a quick morning coffee or a gas station snack, almost all of us make some seemingly insignificant cheap purchase every day.

-Now, what if you were to save this money instead, or in addition to, your daily small purchases for an entire year?
+Now, what if you were to save this money for your future instead, or in addition to, your daily small purchases for an entire year?
 That’s a lot of money you could save and use to create a solid foundation in your emergency fund.
 Do we have our attention now?
 Take a look below to see how you could benefit from building your emergency fund with $7 a day.